-Ad Hoc Working Group(s) - Ad Hoc Working Groups are established to work on projects or tasks of critical importance to Partners In Care - O'ahu CoC.
-(PIC - CoC) Ad Hoc Working Groups will have varying durations, dependent on the topic or issue.
-Ad Hoc Working Groups are made up of staff from the participating agencies and partners within the O'ahu CoC and may include members of the PIC - CoC Advisory Board without establishing a quorum of the PIC - CoC Advisory Board on any Ad Hoc Working Group.
+Ad Hoc Working Group(s) - Ad Hoc Working Groups are established to work on projects or tasks of critical importance to the O'ahu CoC.
+Ad Hoc Working Groups will have varying durations, dependent on the topic or issue.
+Ad Hoc Working Groups are made up of staff from the participating agencies and partners within the O'ahu CoC and may include members of the O'ahu CoC Board without establishing a quorum of the O'ahu CoC Board on any Ad Hoc Working Group.

 Committees - Committees are established to address mandates and/or topics of critical importance to the O'ahu CoC and specifically referenced in the HEARTH Act.
-Committees are ongoing in nature and made up of PIC - CoC Advisory Board members, staff from City and County of Honolulu, State of Hawai'i, Hawai'i Interagency Council on Homelessness and CoC members representing sub-populations without establishing a quorum of the PIC - CoC Advisory Board members on any of the Committees.
+Committees are ongoing in nature and made up of O'ahu CoC Board members, staff from City and County of Honolulu, State of Hawai'i, Interagency Council on Homelessness and CoC members representing sub-populations without establishing a quorum of the O'ahu CoC Board members on any of the Committees.

-Committee Chair(s) - Individuals that serve as a Committee lead (on behalf of the PIC - CoC Advisory Board) to ensure activities and/or meetings are occurring as it relates to special projects, initiatives, and ad hoc working groups in order to ensure the assignment, direction and timeframes are being met.
+Committee Chair(s) - Individuals that serve as a Committee lead (on behalf of the O'ahu CoC Board) to ensure activities and/or meetings are occurring as it relates to special projects, initiatives and ad hoc working groups in order to ensure the assignment, direction and timeframes are being met.